Investing in commercial or residential property – which is best? 6 Sep 2021

 I have been a part of the Perry Holt team since 2008 whereby my knowledge on the commercial markets across South West Hertfordshire has grown extensively.
 I oversee the commercial agency department for all sectors, this ranges from small retail units to large industrial off-market sales.

-My client range is very extensive incorporating large institutional funds to small one of landlords.
-I pride myself on being one of the leading agents in Watford and surrounding area’s due to building fantastic relationships with local occupiers and landlords.
+My client range is very extensive incorporating large institutional funds to small one off landlords.
+I pride myself on being one of the leading agents in Watford and surrounding areas due to building fantastic relationships with local occupiers and landlords.
 One thing I am most proud of is being responsible in my time for nearly £200 million in sales and acquisitions.